cpske/ISP/code-quality/index.md

 2. Write document comments (Javadoc or Python docstring) using a standard
 3. Use descriptive names
 4. Strive for short functions (methods) that do just one thing
-5. Use return values instead of side effects where possible.
+5. Use return values instead of side effects where possible
 6. Avoid unexpected side effects.
 This includes the "command query separation principle".
 7. Review all your code.
 8. On a team project, ask others to review your code.
 9. Use tools to check your code.